openebs-archive/openebs-docs/docs/deployjiva.md

   kubectl apply -f openebs-operator.yaml
   ```

   OpenEBS pods are created under *openebs* namespace.
-By applying above command, this will create node disk manager which will manage the disks associated to each node in the cluster.
-Disk details are
-  getting by running following command.
+The above command creates a node disk manager which will manage the disks associated to each node in the cluster.
+You can get the disk details by running the following command.

   ```
   kubectl get disk
   ```

-  Following is an example output
+  Following is an example output.

   ```
   NAME                                      AGE